Darrick E. Antell: Education and career

-Antell received his B.S. in biology at Hobart College, a D.M.D at Case Western Reserve University Dental School, and M.D. at the University of Toledo.
+Antell received his B.S. in biology at Hobart College, a D.M.D. at Case Western Reserve University Dental School, and an M.D. at the University of Toledo.

-He received his general surgery training at Stanford University Medical Center and received his specialized training in plastic and reconstructive surgery at the New York Hospital-Cornell Medical Center and at the Memorial Sloan-Kettering Cancer Center in New York.
-Served as assistant clinical professor of surgery at Columbia University College of Physicians and Surgeons (1989-2014).
-Antell is an early (1999) advocate for advanced techniques in augmented breast reconstruction of breast cancer patients that underwent mastectomies.
+He completed his general surgery training at Stanford University Medical Center and received his specialized training in plastic and reconstructive surgery at New York Hospital–Cornell Medical Center and Memorial Sloan-Kettering Cancer Center in New York City.
+From 1989 to 2014 he served as an assistant clinical professor of surgery at Columbia University College of Physicians and Surgeons.